WORKERS INJURY COMPENSATION LAWYERS

-TIP: seek legal advice before accepting any lump sum payment because you may exclude yourself from a second and much larger claim – a work damages claim.
+TIP: seek legal advice from a law firm such as ours before accepting any lump sum payment.
+This is because you may exclude yourself from a second and much larger claim.
+We call that a work damages claim.

 Workers compensation covers physical injuries and psychiatric injuries.
 It covers injuries of “latent onset”.
 This means, injuries that you acquire but hide from you because the symptoms are not yet obvious (e.g. asbestos related diseases).
-Injuries may be a single event, such as an injury to your back whist lifting or they may occur over a period of time, such as a repetitive strain injury to a typist’s wrist.
+Injuries may be a single event, such as an injury to your back whilst lifting.
+Or they may occur over a period of time, such as a repetitive strain injury (RSI) to a typist’s wrist.

-When your workers compensation claim is nearing an end or has ended, if you have not done so already, seek legal advice.
-The reason is you may have a much larger and more significant claim – a common law claim known also as a negligence claim or a work damages claim.
+When your workers compensation claim is nearing an end or has ended, seek legal advice.
+The reason is you may have a much larger and more significant claim.
+This is a common law claim, which is known also as a negligence claim or a work damages claim.

 The law imposes a very high standard of care upon employers to protect workers from work injuries.
 It is usually not difficult to establish negligence or fault in the field of work injuries.
 The insurance company of the employer usually has the responsibility to pay.